 What are the primary contaminants found in my water supply?

-- Bisphenol-A, otherwise known as BPA, is primarily used in consumer plastics such as water bottles, plastic drinking cups and Tupperware.
+During the study conducted by the United States Geological Survey, there were several contaminants identified in the water supplies tested across the country.
+The primary contaminants included the following:- Bisphenol-A, otherwise known as BPA, is primarily used in consumer plastics such as water bottles, plastic drinking cups and Tupperware.
 BPA is considered an endocrine-disrupting chemical and is harmful to the body through long-term exposure.

 - Methotrexate is an immunosuppressant commonly found in various cancer treatments.
 This drug is harmful if ingested improperly when prescribed for treatment purposes, though there is no direct evidence suggesting it can have the same effect when consumed in minute quantities through the water supply.